 Click here for information on the knowledge test and TIPIC restrictions

-When you turn 16 years old, have had your certificate of completion for at least six months and have completed the 50 Hour Affidavit, it’s time to schedule your road test.
+When you turn 16 years old, have had your Ccertificate of Ccompletion for at least six months and have completed the 50 Hour Affidavit, it’s time to schedule your road test.
 The road test is split into two parts; a driving portion and a maneuverability, or skills, portion.

-Here is what you should bring to the Ohio BMV when you take your road test:
+What do you need to bring to the Ohio BMV when you take your road test?

 - 50 Hour Affidavit (however, this can be obtained and signed at the BMV)